David-LiCause/Apartment-Listing-Interest-Level/exploratory_data_analysis_location.md

+# Exploratory Data Analysis - Location

-The following R Markdown doc contains: \* Data cleaning/transformation using the dplyr package \* Data visualizations using the ggplot2 and ggmap packages \* Exploratory data analysis with inferential statistics
+The following R Markdown doc contains:

+* Data cleaning/transformation
+* Data visualization
+* Exploratory data analysis
+* Descriptive statistics

 The premise of this business problem seems pretty clear (like all Kaggle competitions) - predict the popularity of apartment listings from an